UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-Creater2036/README.md

 1. **Cleaner**: Converts protein data into a conversational format for LLMs and cleans up data for better readability.
 2. **Formatter_LLM**: Updates the tokenizer to treat amino acids as individual tokens for LLMs, improving the handling of protein sequences in transformer models.
 3. **Genetic_Frame_Final_Proj.ipynb**: Main notebook.
 Goes through data downloading process, preprocessing, tokenizing data, putting into Llama format, training LLama model, and testing model with the help of the 2 functions above.
+4. **askModel**: Allows you to input an amino acid sequence to the model and will output to you the resulting answer

 Both functions are designed to preprocess protein sequences, enabling efficient model training and data analysis for bioinformatics tasks.

 ## Scope of Work
-For this final project, I developed two functions aimed at simplifying the preprocessing of protein data for large language models, along with the notebook:
+For this final project, I developed two functions aimed at simplifying the preprocessing of protein data for large language models, the jupyter notebook for showing how the full process of creating the model works, and a Lora_model that contains the resulting model, along with another function that uses the model to produce answers to amino acid inputs:
 1. **Cleaner**: This function processes protein data, converting it into a format that LLMs can understand.
 The function takes a dataset and cleans it by removing unnecessary information while structuring it as a dialogue between a user and a model.

 2. **Formatter_LLM**: This function updates the tokenizer to treat individual amino acids as distinct tokens.
 This is crucial for improving how protein sequences are tokenized, ensuring that each amino acid is processed correctly by the model.

 3. **Genetic_Frame_Final_Proj.ipynb**: Notebook implements fine tuning to tune Llama so it can understand protein sequencing data and predict the function of a protein given its amino acid sequence.

 4. **Lora_model**: Resulting Llama model created from training the data.
 The last cells of the Jupyter notebook show how the model is used.
-When given a proteins amino acid sequence, the model will predict the functionality, subcellular location, domain, and family of the given protein
+When given a proteins amino acid sequence, the model will predict the functionality, subcellular location, domain, and family of the given protein.

+5. **askModel**: This function takes in a proteins amino acid sequence in a string as input and runs the Lora_model above.
+It will print out in a streaming format the models answer.

 ## Function Descriptions